-34 For further discussion of this matter, see CRS Report RL31902, Revenue Reconciliation Directives in the FY2004 Budget Resolution, by Robert Keith.
-Also, see (1) "Concessions to Moderates Imperil Early GOP Tax Cutting Accord," (continued...)
+34 For further discussion of this matter, see CRS Report RL31902, Revenue Reconciliation Directives in the FY2004 Budget Resolution, by Robert Keith (out of print; available to congressional clients upon request).
+Also, see (1)

 Senator Max Baucus, the ranking minority member of the Senate Finance Committee, questioned whether the directive to the committee should be regarded as \$350 billion or \$550 billion.35 Ultimately, Senator Charles Grassley, chairman of the Senate Finance Committee, indicated that he had reached agreement with other Senators to adhere to the \$350 billion level in the conference on the reconciliation measure, notwithstanding the fact that the limitation in Section 202 of the budget resolution only applied to initial consideration of the measure.36 The resultant reconciliation measure (H.R.
 2), according to final estimates of the Congressional Budget Office and Joint Tax Committee, contained \$349.7 billion in revenue reductions and related outlay changes.37 The bill, which became P.L.
 108-27, the Jobs and Growth Tax Relief Reconciliation Act of 2003, on May 28, 2003, included sunset provisions in Section 107 (117 Stat.
 755-756) and Section 303 (117 Stat.
 764).